Bifurcations in Interior Transmission Eigenvalues: Theory and Computation: The ITP for the annulus

 \subsubsection{Test with Bessel index one}

 A careful theoretical analysis (part of a separate manuscript currently in preparation) shows that Bessel index $m=0$ is somewhat special for the ITP on the annulus.
 Intuitively, this is because $J_0$ is the only Bessel function of the first kind that is nonzero at the origin.
-Following this insight, we are behooved to repeat our numerical test for a different Bessel index $m=1$, shifting Beyn's contour to the right ($\overline{\kappa}=3.5$) and focusing on the parameter range $p\in[4,25]$, in order to hone in on interesting spectral behavior.
-This region contains one eigenvalue of the negative Dirichlet Laplacian on the annulus with Bessel index one, namely, $\kappa^\star\simeq3.9409$.
-The results, shown in \cref{fig:annulus:eigs2}, display a behavior that is different from the case $m=0$.
+Following this insight, we are behooved to repeat our numerical test for a different Bessel index $m=1$, shifting Beyn's contour to the right ($\kappa=3.5$) and focusing on the parameter range $p\in[4,25]$, in order to hone in on interesting spectral behavior.
+The results, shown in \cref{fig:annulus:eigs} (right), display a behavior that is different from the case $m=0$.

-We observe eight quadratic bifurcations that turn pairs of complex-conjugate eigenvalues into pairs of real eigenvalues and vice versa.
-Note, in particular, how the trajectories of the eigenvalues form orbits that approach $\kappa^\star$ as $p$ increases.
-This agrees with \cite[Theorem 2.8]{PieKle24}, which prescribes convergence of non-real trajectories to eigenvalues of the negative Dirichlet Laplacian on $D$ as $p\to\infty$.
+We observe eight quadratic bifurcations that turn pairs of complex-conjugate eigenvalues into pairs of real eigenvalues or vice versa.
+Note, in particular, how the trajectories of the eigenvalues form orbits that approach a (Dirichlet) Laplace eigenvalue $\kappa^\star$ as $p$ increases.
+This agrees with \cite[Theorem 2.8]{PieKle24}, which prescribes convergence of non-real trajectories to (Dirichlet) Laplace eigenvalues of $D$ as $p\to\infty$.

-We show real and imaginary parts of the eigenvalues in \cref{fig:annulus:ind2} (left and center).
+We show real and imaginary parts of the eigenvalues in \cref{fig:annulus:ind2} (top left and top center).
 The eigenvalue trajectories have extremely large derivatives near bifurcations.
 Notably, after complex-conjugate eigenvalues turn real, one of the ensuing real trajectories (the dotted magenta line with triangular markers) has a large \emph{positive} derivative with respect to the refractive index, which is uncharacteristic in ITPs in our experience.
 This trajectory travels in the ``wrong direction'' for a short time, before colliding with another real trajectory and becoming complex conjugate once again.